Thanks for signing up.

-The world of Slack integrations isn’t probably something you think about much on a daily basis.
+The world of Slack and Microsoft Team integrations isn’t probably something you think about much on a daily basis.
 Just like a Chrome extension, the add-ons you download probably get bundled up in your mind and it’s possible that you couldn’t even name the ones you use most often.

 Well at Troops, it’s a little different.
-Troops is a Slackbot specially designed to help Sales teams operate in the most effective, efficient way.
-CRMs are a huge industry, currently estimated to be worth over $40 billion dollars in 2019, but they’re still very manual.
+Troops is a bot specially designed to help Sales teams operate in the most effective, efficient way.
+CRMs are a huge industry, estimated to be worth over $80 billion by 2025, but they’re still very manual.
 Even at huge companies, sales teams are manually inputting data and spending hours on time-consuming tasks that could be automated into workflows.

-Which is where Troops comes in.
-Troops exists, because with the emergence of Slack as the communication platform within organizations, we realized there was an opportunity to help customer facing teams do three things:
+This is where Troops comes in.
+Troops exists because with the emergence of Slack and Microsoft Team as the communication platform within organizations, they realized there was an opportunity to help customer facing teams do three things:

-Troops does this by making it easy to interact with Salesforce and your CRM ecosystem right from Slack as well as configuring workflows so things don't slip through the cracks.
+Troops does this by making it easy to interact with your CRM ecosystem right from Slack or Microsoft Teams as well as configuring workflows so things don't slip through the cracks.
 Fundamentally, the team at Troops believe that the future of “getting things done” is going to look a lot less like static fields and forms, and more like a conversation with a human being and that messaging, or conversation, will be the de-facto UI for a growing number of software applications.
-The “bots”or human-like inhabitants of these interfaces will not only be highly responsive to real-time requests, seamlessly cutting out a myriad of clicks, but also be able to intelligently suggest actions based on my process and workflow across all the tools I already use.
+The “bots” or human-like inhabitants of these interfaces will not only be highly responsive to real-time requests, seamlessly cutting out a myriad of clicks, but also be able to intelligently suggest actions based on my process and workflow across all the tools I already use.

 Since starting out, Troops has been on the up and up.
-With investment from Slack, two offices in New York and San Francisco and a rapidly growing tech team, they’ve facilitated over 2m workflows from over 1000 clients.
+With investment from Slack, two offices in New York and San Francisco and a rapidly growing tech team, they’ve facilitated 2m+ of workflows from more than 1000 clients.
+Recently, Troops announced that its revenue communications platform is now available for Hubspot, Intercom, Zendesk, and Jira enterprise among others.

-We’ve been working with Troops to help them find great Functional developers in New York and have been really impressed with their growth.
+We’ve been working with Troops for years to help them find great Functional developers and have been really impressed with their growth.

 We sat down with co-founder Greg Ratner to discover a little bit more about the Troops working culture, tech stack and how they’ve built such a successful product.

 Troops is an exciting place to be because it’s a product that doesn’t really have any real competitors.
-No-one’s trying to do the same thing in our niche of workflow automations.
-I would say that when we made an early decision to go all in on Slack, we didn’t realise how important that would be.
+No one’s trying to do the same thing in our niche of workflow automation.
+I would say that when we made an early decision to go all-in on Slack, we didn’t realise how important that would be.
 We want to be a main engine powering activity on Slack.

 Another huge part of why Troops is such an interesting company is that we have a pretty radical approach to transparency.
 A lot of companies might say that but we really practise it.
 Everyone always knows how we’re doing as a business, down to how the most recent funding round is going to our burn rate, to how much money we have in the bank.